The SSA22 HI Tomography Survey (SSA22-HIT). I. Data Set and Compiled Redshift Catalog: Introduction

-For H\,{\sc i} tomography, we must detect the spectral continua of individual background galaxies significantly at wavelengths shorter than the galaxies' Ly$\alpha$ line ($\lambda < 1215.67$\,\AA\ in the rest-frame).
+For H\,{\sc i} tomography, we must detect the spectral continua of individual background galaxies significantly at wavelengths shorter than the galaxies' Ly$\alpha$ line ($\lambda < 1215.67$\,\AA\ in the rest frame).
 This requirement is more observationally demanding than the detection of emission lines or spectral breaks imposed in many spectroscopic surveys for redshift confirmation.
 At the same time, wide-area observations are also needed to cover large-scale structures over tens of cMpc scales.
-Many of the previous tomography studies were based on their own fine-tuned observations \citep{KGLee+14b,KGLee+18,Newman+20,Mukae+20a}.
+Many of the previous tomography studies were based on their own fine-tuned observations \citep{KGLee+14b,KGLee+18,Mukae+20a,Newman+20}.

-In this article, we focus particularly on the SSA22 field, which contains one of the largest spatially observed proto-clusters \citep{Yamada+12a,Overzier+16,Cai+17a}.
-The proto-cluster at $z = 3.1$ in the SSA22 field was initially discovered by \citet{Steidel+98} through a large spectroscopic survey of Lyman break galaxies (LBGs).
-Several subsequent observations \citep{Hayashino+04,Matsuda+04,Matsuda+11,Lehmer+09b,Tamura+09,Yamada+12a,Uchimoto+12,Kubo+13,Kubo+15,Umehata+14,Umehata+15,Umehata+17b,Umehata+18,Kato+16,Topping+16} have identified this proto-cluster as a prominent overdensity of a wide variety of objects such as Ly$\alpha$ emitters (LAEs), Ly$\alpha$ blobs (LABs), distant red galaxies (DRGs), submillimeter galaxies (SMGs), and X-ray detected active galactic nuclei (AGNs).
-High-sensitivity integral field unit (IFU) spectroscopy with a multi-unit spectroscopic explorer (MUSE; \citealt{Bacon+10}) on the Very Large Telescope (VLT) revealed that the filamentary gas structure traced by the Ly$\alpha$ emission extends over $\sim 4$\,cMpc with a spatial resolution as high as 0.12\,cMpc in the $z = 3.1$ proto-cluster \citep{Umehata+19}.
-In addition, a large H\,{\sc i} gas reservoir in/around the proto-cluster was suggested by \citet{Hayashino+19} and \citet{Mawatari+17}, who detected strong Ly$\alpha$ absorption at $z = 3.1$ in the stacked background and narrow-band photometry, respectively.
+In this article, we focus particularly on the SSA22 field, which contains one of the largest spatially observed protoclusters \citep{Yamada+12a,Overzier+16,Cai+17a}.
+The protocluster at $z = 3.1$ in the SSA22 field was initially discovered by \citet{Steidel+98} through a large spectroscopic survey of Lyman break galaxies (LBGs).
+Several subsequent observations \citep{Hayashino+04,Matsuda+04,Lehmer+09b,Tamura+09,Matsuda+11,Yamada+12a,Uchimoto+12,Kubo+13,Umehata+14,Kubo+15,Umehata+15,Kato+16,Topping+16,Umehata+17b,Umehata+18} have identified this protocluster as a prominent overdensity of a wide variety of objects such as Ly$\alpha$ emitters (LAEs), Ly$\alpha$ blobs (LABs), distant red galaxies (DRGs), submillimeter galaxies (SMGs), and X-ray detected active galactic nuclei (AGNs).
+High-sensitivity integral field unit (IFU) spectroscopy with the MultiUnit Spectroscopic Explorer \citep{Bacon+10} on the Very Large Telescope (VLT) revealed that the filamentary gas structure traced by the Ly$\alpha$ emission extends over $\sim 4$\,cMpc with a spatial resolution as high as 0.12\,cMpc in the $z = 3.1$ protocluster \citep{Umehata+19}.
+In addition, a large H\,{\sc i} gas reservoir in/around the protocluster was suggested by \citet{Hayashino+19} and \citet{Mawatari+17}, who detected strong Ly$\alpha$ absorption at $z = 3.1$ in the stacked background and narrowband photometry, respectively.
 It is desirable to resolve the H\,{\sc i} large-scale structure three-dimensionally and compare it with the spatial distributions of the galaxies and the Ly$\alpha$ emitting gas.